On the perturbation of an $L^2$-orthogonal projection: Preliminaries

 \begin{corollary} Let $A\in\mathbb{C}^{m\times n}_{r}$, $B\in\mathbb{C}^{m\times n}_{s}$, and $\widetilde{E}=B^{\dagger}-A^{\dagger}$.
 Then

 In particular, if $s=r$, then

 \end{corollary}

-\begin{remark}\rm In what follows, we will apply Lemmas~\ref{expression} and~\ref{identity} to establish the perturbation bounds for an $L^{2}$-orthogonal projection (the corresponding results based on Corollary~\ref{identity-c} can be derived in a similar manner).
-Moreover, the uncombined perturbation bounds for $\|P_{B^{\ast}}-P_{A^{\ast}}\|_{F}^{2}$ will be omitted, which can be directly deduced from that for $\|P_{B}-P_{A}\|_{F}^{2}$. \end{remark}
+In what follows, we will apply Lemmas~\ref{expression} and~\ref{identity} to establish the perturbation bounds for an $L^{2}$-orthogonal projection.
+The corresponding results based on Corollary~\ref{identity-c} can be derived in a similar manner.